-The most cases are used for "Uplink" to other switches.
-VLANs are separated at different switches, but they need to access with
+In most cases, they are used for "Uplink" to other switches.
+VLANs are separated at different switches, but they need to access to other switches within the same VLAN group.
+The screen in Figure 4-6-12 appears.

 Figure 4-6-12: VLAN Trunking Diagram